czylabsonasa/notebooks/readme.md

 ### refining graphcol_bt
 * [part_A](graphcol-bt/part_A.ipynb)
-  * loadgraph for dimacs col (do not take it too seriously)
+  * loadcol for dimacs col files (do not take it too seriously)
+  * some tests w/ the greedy